Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: EXPERIMENTS

 For a fair comparison, we trained all models with the same dataset used in \cite{Drews2019RAL}.
-The data set consists of a vehicle running around a 170m-long track shown in \cref{fig:tracks} as Track A. It includes various lighting conditions, and views on the track.
-Also shown in the supplementary video\footnote{\url{https://youtu.be/WyJfT5lc0aQ}}, the testing environment includes different lighting/shadow conditions and all the ruts, rocks, leaves, and grass on the dirt track provide various textures.
-With a learning rate of 0.001, Adam \cite{adam} was used as an optimizer in Tensorflow \cite{tensorflow}.
-The learning converged with a training loss of $4e^{-3}$ after $400$ epochs.
+The 90k data set consists of a vehicle running MPPI around a 170m-long track, the Track A. It includes various lighting conditions, and views on the track.
+Also shown in the supplementary video, the testing environment includes different shadow conditions and all the ruts, rocks, leaves, and grass on the dirt track provide various textures.
+With a learning rate of 0.001, Adam \cite{adam} was used as an optimizer for training.
+All the models converged with a training loss smaller than $5e^{-3}$ after $400$ epochs.

 The rest of this section will explore how each method performed on each track.
 These methods were compared over various real and simulated datasets including the TORCS open source driving simulator \cite{torcs} dataset and the KITTI dataset \cite{kitti}.
 For the TORCS dataset, we used the baseline test set collected by \cite{torcsdataset}.
-All hardware experiments were conducted using the 1/5 scale AutoRally autonomous vehicle test platform \cite{Autorally}.
+All hardware experiments were conducted using our 1/5 scale autonomous vehicle test platform (\Cref{fig:car}) \cite{Autorally}.